zio/zio-http/docs/getting-started.md

 ### Creating a socket app

 Socket app can be created by using `Socket` constructors.
-To create a socket app, you need to create a socket that accepts `WebSocketFrame` and produces `ZStream` of `WebSocketFrame`.
+To create a socket app, you need to create a socket that accepts `WebSocketChannel` and produces `ZIO`.

 Finally, we need to convert socketApp to `Response` using `toResponse`, so that we can run it like any other HTTP app.

-The below example shows a simple socket app, we are using `collect` which returns a stream with WebsSocketTextFrame " BAR" on receiving WebsSocketTextFrame "FOO".
+The below example shows a simple socket app, we are using `collectZIO` which returns a `ZIO` that sends  `WebsSocketTextFrame` "BAR" on receiving `WebsSocketTextFrame` "FOO".

 ```scala mdoc:silent:reset
 import zio.http._